Schweinepriester/WP-Pygments/README.md

 ## How to use it

-Copy `WP-Pygments` into your plugins directory in WorPress.
+1. Copy `WP-Pygments` into your plugins directory in WordPress

-Head to wp-admin/plugins.php and Activate `WP Pygments`.
+2. Head to `wp-admin/plugins.php` and activate `WP Pygments`

-Now every `<pre><code>` you have in your post/page content would turn into pygments highlighted code.
+3. Now every `<pre><code>` you have in your post/page content would turn into pygments highlighted code

 Ex: